 PetSmart Inc. is a retail chain that sales specialty pet animal products.
 This includes pet food, furniture, habitats, and accessories.
 The company is a great example of how to gear loyalty benefits to a specific audience—in this case, pet lovers.

 - Customers earn 8 points for every $1 spent (including services and donations, which are fairly common in this industry)

 - Exclusive offers are sent via email to boost open rates

 - Members earn 1000 bonus points for completing their profile, showing how important personalization is for PetSmart

 - Free Doggie Day Camp session when members buy at least 10 products

 Revving Up the Engine for Your Online Loyalty Program

-It doesn’ matter whether you are experiencing a boom in customer interest or are struggling to keep your audience; eCommerce loyalty programs can be essential tools for keeping customers engaged.
-So don’t let the challenges overwhelm you!
-If you’re interested in learning more about online loyalty programs and how they are implemented, our definitive guide is a worthwhile read.
+It doesn’t matter whether you are experiencing a boom or a downturn in customer interest.
+Why?
+Because eCommerce loyalty programs can be essential tools for keeping customers engaged.
+So don’t let these challenges overwhelm you!
+If you’re interested in learning more about online loyalty programs, our definitive guide is a worthwhile read.